 Do not touch that axe! it says.
 I am the tallest tree there ever was!

 Leaves fall on the explorer’s feet.
+He sees an axe leaned on the tree.
 He picks up the axe and loops it into his belt.

 He begins the climb up the tree.